Gold price forecast for 2026 and beyond

 Gold price forecast for 2026

-The gold price is strongly influenced by factors such as inflation, interest rates, geopolitical unrest, confidence in the monetary system, and central bank policy.
+The gold price is stronluenced by factors such as inflation, interest rates, geopolitical unrest, confidence in the monetary system, and central bank policy.

-Historically, the price of gold rises when inflation is high and confidence in traditional currencies declines.
-Experts expect the price of gold to rise in 2026, partly due to expected persistent inflation and global geopolitical and economic turmoil.
+Historically, the gold price rises when inflation is high and confidence in traditional currencies declines.
+For 2026, experts expect a rising gold price, partly due to increasing inflation and worldwide geopolitical and economic unrest.

 New estimate